symfony-cmf/core-bundle/README.md

 This bundle is part of the [Symfony Content Management Framework (CMF)](http://cmf.symfony.com/) and licensed under the [MIT License](LICENSE).

-The CoreBundle for the Symfony2 content management framework provides common functionality, helpers and utilities for the other CMF bundles.
+The CoreBundle for the Symfony content management framework provides common functionality, helpers and utilities for the other CMF bundles.
 The major features are a publish workflow, a twig extension and php templating helper to walk PHPCR-ODM trees and support for optional translated content.